DavidASchonfeld/Monster-Fighters/README.md

 [Screenshots will be uploaded soon]

 ### What technologies are you using to build it?
-I am using TypeScript (typed extension of JavaScript) and BabylonJS (game engine).
+I am using TypeScript (typed superset of JavaScript) and BabylonJS (game engine).

 ### Why isn't the code uploaded on Github?
 Once the game is finished, I plan on selling it.
 Thus, I do not want to publish its source code.